egwimcodes/ScrapEnxor/README.md

 - **Logo Retrieval:** Extracts the company's logo, even from relative paths.
 - **Contact Information:** Gathers phone numbers and emails scattered across the website.
 - **About the Company:** Fetches the first paragraph from the 'About Us' page.
-- **Location Detection:** Scraps the website to find location/address details.
+- **Location Detection:** Scrapes the website to find location/address details.
 - **Responsive Design:** Optimized for both desktop and mobile devices.
-- **Error Handling:** Provides clear error messages when scrapping fails.
+- **Error Handling:** Provides clear error messages when scraping fails.

 ## Installation